Bowman holds off Busch bros at Fontana for 2nd NASCAR win

 Six-time Fontana champion Jimmie Johnson finished seventh after running near the front for most of his final race as a full-time driver at the NASCAR track closest to his native El Cajon, California, about 100 miles away.
 His winless streak is at a career-worst 98 races, but he showed impressive pace before his Hendrick teammate took charge of the race.

-Johnson started on the front row alongside pole-sitter Clint Bowyer at the track where he has won more than any other driver.
-Johnson got his very first Cup Series victory here in 2002, and he got his most recent victory in 2016.
+Johnson started on the front row at the track where he has won more than any other driver, starting with his first career Cup win in 2002.

 The weekend featured several tributes to the seven-time series champion, including a five-wide salute during the warmup laps.
 Johnson’s wife and daughters waved the green flag to start the race.

-Daytona 500 champion Denny Hamlin finished sixth after being forced to start at the back when he came to pit road during warmups to change a shock absorber.
+Daytona 500 champion Denny Hamlin finished sixth after starting at the back when he changed a shock absorber before the start.
+Hamlin then put Kyle Larson into the wall during the first stage with a bump from behind, and Larson needed significant repairs.

 UP NEXT